 \subsection{Asymptotic Properties}

-While flexibility of a mechanism is an important concern, ultimately the utility of the output is of primary importance. \citet{Awan2019} show that for a large class of objective functions, the exponential mechanism introduces noise of magnitude $O(n^{-1/2})$, where $n$ is the sample size.
-For many statistical problems the non-private error rate is also $O(n^{-1/2})$ \citep[Chapter 5]{VanDerVaart2000}, meaning that the exponential mechanism introduces noise that is not asymptotically negligible.
-In terms of sample sizes, this means that asymptotically the exponential mechanism requires $K>1$ times as many samples to achieve the same error as the non-private estimator.
+While flexibility of a mechanism is an important concern, ultimately the utility of the output is of primary importance. \citet{Awan2019} showed that for a large class of objective functions, the exponential mechanism introduces noise of magnitude $O_p(n^{-1/2})$, where $n$ is the sample size.
+For many statistical problems the non-private error rate is also $O_p(n^{-1/2})$ \citep[Chapter 5]{VanDerVaart2000}, meaning that the exponential mechanism introduces noise that is not asymptotically negligible.

-Under similar assumptions, we show in Theorem \ref{thm:utility1} that KNG has aymptotic error $O(n^{-1})$, which is asymptotically negligible compared to the statistical error.
+Under similar assumptions, we show in Theorem \ref{thm:utility1} that KNG has aymptotic error $O_p(n^{-1})$, which is asymptotically negligible compared to the statistical error.
 In fact, Theorem \ref{thm:utility1} shows that the noise introduced is asymptotically from a $K$-norm mechanism \citep{Hardt2010,Awan2018:Structure}, which generalizes the Laplace mechanism.

 The assumptions in Theorem \ref{thm:utility1} are chosen to capture a large class of common loss functions, which include many convex empirical risk functions and log-likelihood functions.
 Mathematically, the assumption that $\ell$ is twice-differentiable and strongly convex allow us to use a one term Taylor expansion of $\nabla \ell$ about $\hat \ta$, and guarantee that the integrating constants converge.
-The proof of Theorem \ref{thm:utility1} is found in the Appendix.
+The proof of Theorem \ref{thm:utility1} is found in the Supplementary Materials.